MSCI-245-342/multiuser-lab-assignment/instructions.md

 We will talk much more about testing in MSCI 342.
 For now, it is good to know that it exists and isn't that hard to use.

-In the last week of MSCI 245, we covered an introduction to testing and Minitest.
+In MSCI 245, we covered an introduction to testing and Minitest.
 You are expected to have already watched these lectures.
 For your reference, these are the lectures:
 + [MSCI 245: Testing](https://youtu.be/2yYSR6ftxUo)
 + [MSCI 245: A quick intro to Minitest and automated testing](https://youtu.be/JYbHurKGzM0)